kravietz/ansible-ipsec/README.md

 The repository contains two git branches: `master` which only produces **local** configuration files with lots of debugging output (including plaintext secrets) without atually touching any of the remote servers listed in the example `inventory`.
 It's safe to run even in the local repo.
 The `prod` branch will actually install configuration files on remote servers, restart services etc and it won't work unmodified on your network.

+My article [Securing cloud servers with IPSec and Ansible](https://ipsec.pl/ipsec/2015/securing-cloud-servers-ipsec-and-ansible.html) discusses this setup in more details.

 ## Quick start (Racoon)
 * Make sure you have Ansible installed (`pip install ansible` or your Linux distro's equivalent)
 * Checkout the repo: